JohnDavidAnthony/Self_Driving_Car/README.md

 # Machine Learning Self Driving Car

-A 2D Unity simualtion that trains a car to drive around a track for as long and as fast as possible.
+A 2D Unity simulation that trains a car to drive around a track for as long and as fast as possible.
 The car is controlled using a fully connected neural network and is trained through a genetic algorithm.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=oYBysMULeiA" target="_blank"><img src="http://img.youtube.com/vi/oYBysMULeiA/0.jpg"
 alt="Thumbnail of youtube video" width="400" height="auto" border="10" /></a>